5hadytru/replay_papers/README.md

 # Replay Papers

-A structured catalog of replay papers in the continual learning literature
+A structured catalog of replay papers in the continual learning literature.
+Can act as an intro for noobs.

 ### What are the main design decisions when using replay for continual learning?